Stress

-Stress is a necessary part of life.
-It has its benefits but too much stress can break down your body and create an environment for disease.
+Stress is a necessary part of life, and our bodies are very capable of dealing with regular life difficulties.
+Stress has its benefits, but too much stress can break down the body, and create an environment for disease.

-Moderate stress increases productivity, improves memory, and increases attention span.
-It strengthens the connection between neurons in the brain.
+Moderate stress increases productivity, improves memory, increases attention span, and it strengthens the connection between neurons in the brain.
 This explains why we often work better when we have a deadline.

-Stress causes our bodies to go into fight or flight mode.
-This state can actually help our bodies fight off sickness when experienced short term.
+Stress causes our bodies to go into a state of fight or flight.
+This state can actually help our bodies fight off sickness, when experienced short term.

 The more you operate under moderate levels of stress, the stronger and more resilient you become.